LiuXiaochen-0920/Data-Mining/README.md

 1 [Wine Reviews](https://www.kaggle.com/zynicide/wine-reviews) <br>
 130k wine reviews with variety, location, winery, price, and description<br>

-#### description
+### Description
 #### Context
 After watching Somm (a documentary on master sommeliers) I wondered how I could create a predictive model to identify wines through blind tasting like a master sommelier would.
 The first step in this journey was gathering some data to train a model.
 I plan to use deep learning to predict the wine variety using words in the description/review.
 The model still won't be able to taste the wine, but theoretically it could identify the wine based on a description that a sommelier could give.
 If anyone has any ideas on how to accomplish this, please post them!

 #### Content
-This dataset contains three files:<br> winemag-data-130k-v2.csv contains 10 columns and 130k rows of wine reviews.<br>
+This dataset contains three files:<br>
+* winemag-data-130k-v2.csv contains 10 columns and 130k rows of wine reviews.<br>
 <br>
-winemag-data_first150k.csv contains 10 columns and 150k rows of wine reviews.<br>
+* winemag-data_first150k.csv contains 10 columns and 150k rows of wine reviews.<br>
 <br>
-winemag-data-130k-v2.json contains 6919 nodes of wine reviews.<br>
+* winemag-data-130k-v2.json contains 6919 nodes of wine reviews.<br>